jekor/fsrest/README.markdown

 Here are some current limitations that might be removed in later versions.

  - Language negotiation based on `Accept-Language` is not implemented.
+ - I recommend proxying requests to fsrest via a more mature web server for sanitization, logging and to enforce limits.

 ## Common Problems